tanis2000/Curse-of-Strahd-Reloaded/Atto III - La Terra Spezzata/Arco P - Il Colpo a Ravenloft.md

 This area is largely as described in <span class="citation">K75.
 South Dungeon (p.
 81)</span>.
 However, Emil doesn’t lie to players who tell him that Zuleika sent them, and is surprised, but grateful for their efforts to rescue him.
 No matter what, Emil doesn’t betray the players to Strahd or Strahd’s minions, and provides his best efforts to assist them in escaping the castle if rescued.

 Emil, who has three levels of exhaustion, has been locked in his cell for weeks.
 He wears a *silverthorn collar* around his neck (see below).
-If asked, he can share that the key to his collar is held by Volenta or, if Volenta has been killed, Ludmilla.
+If asked, he can share that the key to his collar is held by Volenta or, if Volenta has been killed in [[Arc D - St. Andral's Feast]], Ludmilla.
 (Emil can share that Ludmilla dwells with her witches’ coven on the highest level of the South Tower, but isn’t sure how to get there from here.)

 <div class="statblock">
 <h2>Emil Toranescu</h2>